Washington lauds McCain as one of America's 'bravest souls,' Trump absent

 “He had America’s fighting spirit, our noble idealism, our solemn patriotism, and our slightly irreverent streak — all rolled into one,” McConnell said.

-The absence of Trump - who on Friday will travel to one of his private golf clubs for a campaign fundraiser - was a reflection of the animosity between the two men that lingered even after McCain’s death on Saturday from brain cancer.
+The absence of Trump - who on Friday will travel to one of his private golf clubs for a campaign fundraiser - reflected the animosity between the two men that lingered even after McCain’s death on Saturday from brain cancer.

-Vice President Mike Pence participated and spoke, saying Trump had asked him to attend to pay his respects.
+Vice President Mike Pence told mourners Trump had asked him to attend to pay his respects.

 “He will be missed.
 As President Trump said yesterday, we respect his service to the country,” Pence said.
-“I never traveled with a colleague who was better to our enlisted (military service members) or harder on our generals.”

 Trump will also miss Saturday’s service at the Washington National Cathedral, where former President Barack Obama, the Democrat who defeated McCain in 2008, and former Republican President George W. Bush, who beat McCain in their party’s 2000 presidential nominating contest, will pay tribute to McCain.

-House Speaker Paul Ryan said he was sometimes on the receiving end of McCain’s “distinct brand of candor” and said McCain relished a good fight.
+House Speaker Paul Ryan said he was sometimes on the receiving end of McCain’s “distinct brand of candor” and said the late senator relished a good fight.

 “This is one of the bravest souls our nation has ever produced,” Ryan said.

-After the ceremony, McCain’s family and those in attendance filed past the coffin.
-Later, the public was to pass through the Rotunda for six hours to pay their respects to McCain, whose coffin was placed atop a pine board catafalque originally built in 1865 for President Abraham Lincoln’s casket.
+After the ceremony, McCain’s family and those in attendance filed past the coffin, which sat atop a pine board catafalque originally built in 1865 for President Abraham Lincoln’s casket.

+Hundreds of mourners, who had lined up outside the Capitol to await their chance to pass through the Rotunda and pay their respects, began filing past in the afternoon.

+“This is kind of like the death of an era.
+A man who stood up for what he believed, and I can’t say I agreed with every position he took, but he did it with dignity,” said retired schoolteacher Sue Ellen Raby, 71, who traveled more than 77 miles (124 km) from her Maryland home to pay her respects.

 The Trump-McCain feud dated back to at least 2015, not long after Trump kicked off his presidential campaign.
 McCain condemned the candidate’s hard-line rhetoric on illegal immigration, accusing Trump of “firing up the crazies.”